Elocodes/alx-polly/DEVELOPER_NOTES.md

 -   Advanced voting options (multiple choice, ranked choice)

 This project demonstrates modern full-stack development practices with a focus on user experience, code quality, and maintainable architecture.

+### Challenge:
+Jest tests were failing with TypeScript errors and module resolution issues.
+The main problems were missing Jest configuration (jest.config.js) and lack of TypeScript/Jest integration.

+Symptoms:

+TypeScript syntax errors in test files: this was being flagged "(supabase.auth.getUser as jest.Mock)"

+Solution:

+Installed Jest TypeScript support: npm install --save-dev ts-jest @types/jest Added a jest.config.js file to the project root, via npx ts-jest config:init Ensured tsconfig.json had "esModuleInterop": true and correct paths.
+Verified I was running tests from the correct project folder.
+Result:
+Tests now run successfully with TypeScript and path aliases!